International-Data-Spaces-Association/InformationModel/README.md

 operated by Fraunhofer [ISST](https://www.isst.fraunhofer.de/).
 The library is intended to simplify development against the information model without in-depth knowledge of RDF ontologies.

+- A visualization of the informaton model's classes and properties, including cardinalities.
+It is available on the Nexus Repository mentioned above, under the same base path (visualization component).

 - A working [document](https://industrialdataspace.jiveon.com/docs/DOC-1817), on the association's Jive platform, explaining the usage of the information model for communication on the Industrial Data Space.